Access hours of meditones music inside the Sanctuary with your FREE trial today!

 However, there is hope!

-Don't think about increasing your capacity for stress.
-Think about deepening your capacity for calm.
+You don't need to increase your capacity for stress.
+You need to deepen your capacity for calm.

 Because there's two ways to open a window, right?
 You can take it higher, or lower.